 - Co-ed "C" Sundays 7-11, p.m., West Gym

 - Co-ed "C" Wednesdays 7-11, p.m., West Gym

-- SUPER - no restrictions on eligibility (intercollegiate athletes are eligible).
+- A - no restrictions on eligibility (intercollegiate athletes are eligible).

 When and where do I sign up?

-Registration will now happen online at http://www.humboldt.dosportseasy.com.
+Register online at http://dosportseasy.com/humboldt.
 Please go to this website and create your team.
 It is very easy to use.
-If you have questions, please call the office at 826-6011 or email the site administrator (email@example.com).
+If you have questions, please call the office at 826-6011 or email the site administrator (firstname.lastname@example.org).

-Student and Community team sign-ups for intramurals will begin August 20th at 8:00 a.m. and end Friday, September 3rd at 5:00 p.m.
-ONLINE. student teams will be approved after the $20 forfeit fee is paid at the cashier's office (SBS 2nd floor)….COMMUNITY teams will be approved after ALL student teams have registered and ONLY if space allows.
+Student and Community team sign-ups for intramurals will begin August 25th and end Sunday, September 14th.
+Student teams will be approved after the $30 forfeit deposit is paid at the cashier's office (SBS 2nd floor) or online at: https://commerce.cashnet.com/humboldthmo….COMMUNITY (50%+) teams will be approved after ALL student teams have registered and ONLY if space allows.

 First Come First Served!

 What are a manager's responsibilities?